jpie/hello-world/README.md

-# hello-world
-This is for the heartbeat app
-Testing out tutorial.
+#READ ME

+This code requires the use of jjg-ping (https://www.npmjs.com/package/jjg-ping)

+Enter your URL in the host variable
+Enter your refresh rate for the ping interval on line 36